1. Keep it simple

 7. Keep in touch

-Our journalists are always busy at the show, covering the latest updates and developments throughout the industry.
-Keep in touch with us on your news.
+Our journalists are always busy at the show, covering the latest updates and developments throughout the industry, keep in touch with all the news and analysis on our dedicated event page.
 Our editors review all incoming stories to choose pieces for the show dailies and flightglobal.com.

 8. Think pre, during and post

 There’s always a buzz about a show.
 While the attendees gear up to the show and digest everything afterward, they’re reading more news, visiting more websites, and getting more engaged on social media.
 The show is more than just the event itself – it’s the build-up, and it’s the winding down – so why wouldn’t you make the most of this?